advaypakhale/advaypakhale.github.io/_posts/2018-10-17-regression.md

 $$

 Where $\gamma\in\mathbb{R}^{+}$ is known as the step parameter.
-This parameter controls the "step size", which is how much you move $\mathbf{a}$ in the direction of the parameter.
-Intuitively, a larger step parameter would mean that we move towards the minimum faster and in less iterations, however it is much easier to overshoot it.
-A smaller step parameter would mean that convergence to the minimum is slower, but the probability that we will hit it is higher.
+This parameter controls the "step size", which is how much you move $\mathbf{a}$ in the direction of the negative gradient.
+Intuitively, a larger step parameter would mean that we move towards the minimum faster and in less iterations, however it would be much easier to overshoot it.
+A smaller step parameter would mean that convergence to the minimum is slower, but the probability that we would hit it is higher.
 Many solutions exist for this problem, amongst which probably the most popular is introducing an "adaptive" step parameter.
 This parameter starts off big, and as the gradient gets less steep (which is indicative of approaching minima), the parameter is decreased so that the algorithm does not overshoot.
 I will not cover the specifics here nor will I implement it.

-Instead of analytically solving for the optimal model parameters, we can now use gradient descent with our cost function!
+Instead of analyti d cally solving for the optimal model parameters, we can now use gradient descent with our cost function!
 Let us modify \eqref{eq16} to be the "one half" mean squared error.
 This is purely so that when we differentiate our cost function later, we will get rid of that pesky $2$ in the numerator.

 $$
   \begin{equation}
   \label{eq20}
-    S(\mathbf{β}) = \frac{1}{2m}‖\mathbf{y}-\mathbf{X}\mathbf{β}‖^2
+    S(\mathbf{β}) = \frac{1}{2n}‖\mathbf{y}-\mathbf{X}\mathbf{β}‖^2
   \end{equation}
 $$